 How to Qualify

-Only people that California sees as low income can qualify for the CLCA program.
+Only people whom California sees as low-income can qualify for the CLCA program.
 There’s a set of requirements that you’ll have to meet to qualify for the program.
 Here’s what would qualify you as a low-income individual:

 - Be at least 16 years old